-APD provides mission critical communications and control solutions used by more than two thirds of UK police forces as well as major transportation hubs and airports, including Gatwick and Dubai international airports and the London Underground.
+APD works with more than two-thirds of UK police forces as well as major transportation hubs and airports, including Gatwick and Dubai international airports and the London Underground.

-In recent years, APD has been expanding its cloud ready control room platforms as Software as a Service (SaaS) via G-Cloud on the Gov.UK Digital Market Place.
-These solutions are naturally complementary to what NPS already offers in its existing public safety portfolio and also places NPS well strategically for new product development in the safety sector.
+In recent years, APD has been expanding its cloud-ready control room platforms as Software as a Service (SaaS) via G-Cloud on the GOV.UK Digital Market Place.
+These solutions are naturally complimentary to what NPS already offer in their existing public safety portfolio and strategically places NPS for new product development in the safety sector.

 The potential for these two sets of technologies to be brought together could bring untold benefits to the emergency services and the public.